 - Scanning & Delivery Services

 - Online Access to Library Resources & Tools

 - For New Hoyas

-Lauinger Library is open from 1 p.m.–9 p.m.
-Monday through Friday.
+On January 21–22, Lauinger Library is open from noon–9 p.m.
+Starting January 23, Lauinger Library will be open from 10 a.m.–midnight Monday–Friday, and from noon–10 p.m. on Saturday and Sunday.
+The Circulation Desk will be open Monday–Friday from 1–5 p.m.
 Please check the Library hours page for information on in-person and online services.
 Bioethics, Blommer, Woodstock, and the School of Continuing Studies branch libraries will remain closed until further notice.
 Access to Booth Family Center for Special Collections, Maker Hub, and media rooms is by appointment only.
 Other Washington Research Library Consortium library buildings are closed to Georgetown patrons until further notice.

 All Library patrons must abide by the health and safety measures outlined in the Georgetown University Community Compact.
 Access to the Library is currently restricted to graduate students who have been approved to be on campus, undergraduates living on campus, and approved faculty and staff.
 Faculty and staff do not need a reservation to enter the Library.
 Undergraduate and graduate students must have a green GU360 badge and a reservation to enter the Library.
 Please consult our FAQ for more details about access to Lauinger Library.

 Print materials housed in Lauinger, Blommer, Woodstock, and Bioethics Libraries can be requested via HoyaSearch.
-There is a request limit of 10 outstanding items at a time for faculty and graduate students and 5 outstanding items for all other users.
+There is a request limit of 10 outstanding items at a time per user.
 When your request is ready, you will receive an email notice with the link to schedule your pickup appointment.
 The pickup times are: